 The CARES Act and federal student loans

-On March 20, the CARES Act was passed to help student loan borrowers during the coronavirus pandemic.
+On March 20, the CARES Act was first passed to help student loan borrowers during the coronavirus pandemic.
 It had multiple features to assist borrowers who lost their jobs or had experienced losses of income because of COVID-19: